4. General Operation of French Schools

 If this occurs then they are going to be faced with the double jeopardy of not only failing to adjust to a new language and culture, but also the risk of suffering a sense of failure and ridicule from other pupils.

 If your child then becomes unhappy about living in France your own dreams may be placed in jeopardy, as might be the future career opportunities of your children.

 For older children, probably the best solution would be to relocate to an area where there are International Schools, such as Paris, Nice, Toulouse or Bordeaux.
-You can read more at International Schools.
+You can read more at International Schools in France.

 Your feedback on this whole topic would be most interesting to receive as your own experiences can only benefit those who follow you.

 The Guides to France are published for general information only.

 Please visit our Disclaimer for full details.